Baltimore sports travel guide

 • Oriole Park at Camden Yards: Home of the Orioles.
 Located at 333 W. Camden Street.

 • Pimlico Race Course: Home of the Preakness Stakes.
 Located at 5201 Park Heights Avenue.

-The strategies: Arriving and getting around Baltimore
+Arriving and getting around Baltimore

 Visitors to Baltimore fly in via Baltimore/Washington International Thurgood Marshall Airport (BWI), which offers service from all major U.S. carriers.
 The airport positions itself as a budget alternative to Dulles and Reagan National Airports in Washington, and fares to BWI frequently cost less than comparable fares from the two D.C.-area airports.

 Amtrak passes through Baltimore as part of its popular Eastern Seaboard route.
 The city’s Penn Station is located in the Midtown area, and there is also a BWI station.
 Greyhound and other bus services also frequent Baltimore.

 For drivers, Interstate 95, the major north-south route along the East Coast, runs through the heart of Baltimore.
 I-70, which runs east from such cities as Columbus, Ohio, and Indianapolis, terminates a few miles west of the downtown area.
 I-695, also known as the Baltimore Beltway, is the loop route that circles the city.